SooYou/plugged/docs/cookbook/quickstart.rst

-To explain the last part, what we did here is to add a callback to the login function, which allows us to connect to the room we want to with :doc:`connect</reference/connect>`.
+To explain the last part, what we did here is to add a callback to the login function, which allows us to connect to the room we want to with :ref:`connect`.
 The parameter we gave it is the name of the room we want to connect to.

 In the callback of connect we once again log an output to the console so we know we are actually connected to our room.
-The last new part includes the registration of the our greet function on the *USER_JOIN* event, which passes a :doc:`user</datatypes/user>` object to the function.
+The last new part includes the registration of the our greet function on the :ref:`user-join` event, which passes a :doc:`User</datatypes/user>` object to the function.

 And we're done!
 Yep, that's it!
 Time to let it run and see how it does.
 Save your files and open a commandline window, now type